 Or did my defiant rebellious side kick in that day at chemo class?

 I don’t know or care.

-I do know when I am totally finished with chemo, I will shave off any remaining hair on my head so I can start over from scratch.
-Otherwise I’ll end up with some freakish mish-mash of length, color and texture even I am not willing to deal with.
+I do know when I’m finished with chemo, (and I fully realize unlike me, those with mbc will never be finished) I will shave off any remaining hair on my head so I can start over from scratch.
+Otherwise, I’ll end up with some freakish mish-mash of length, color and texture even I am not willing to deal with.